micos20/ENRON_fraud-detection/README.md

 #### The dataset

 The present dataset is taken from the [*Enron Email Dataset*](https://www.cs.cmu.edu/~./enron/) and comprises financial and email data.
 There are 146 data points (employees and executives from Enron).
 18 people are identified as POI and 128 as non-POI.
 There are 20 features in the dataset.
 10 of them are payment features, 4 are stock features (14 financial features) and there are 6 email features.
-From the output below you can see that all features show missing data. *loan_advances* does only have only 4 *non-null* values and *director_fees*, *restricted_stock_deferred* only 17, respectively 18 *non-null* values.
+From the output below you can see that all features show missing data. *loan_advances* does only show 4 *non-null* values and *director_fees* and  *restricted_stock_deferred* only 17 and 18 *non-null* values.

 ```python
 data_Frame.info()